ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-europe-018.md

 In Charts, you define data sources by pointing to a collection or view on a MongoDB instance.
 Then you can create all kinds of visualizations based on the data source, using various aggregation and filter functions.
-Finally, you can combine charts into dashboards with a customized layout, and you can share them with other users.
+Finally, you can combine charts into dashboards with a customized layout and you can share them with other users.

 A picture is worth a thousand words, so to give you a better idea of what it is all about, let's look at an animation of Charts in action: